NEW RESOURCES FOR EMPLOYERS

 Obese Kansans are less likely to participate in leisure time physical activity (61%) than normal weight or under-weight Kansans (44%), highlighting the relationship between obesity and physical activity (KS BRFSS, 2009).
 Fewer than 50% of Kansans in 2009 attained the recommended amount of physical activity per week (KS BRFSS, 2009).
 In Harvey County 56.1% of adults are not participating in the recommended amount of physical activity (KS BRFSS, 2009).

-The Healthy Harvey Coalition meets the first Wednesday of every even month at Noon in the Prairie Room at Newton Medical Center.
+The Healthy Harvey Coalition meets the first Wednesday of every even month at Noon.
+Call us to learn the location.
+316-283-1637.
 Join us!